60307390/scheduler-udst/README.md

 python scheduler.py --list-schedules
 ```
 - To input the tuple you want, run the script normally as `python scheduler.py` and it generals a `.xlsx` file in the directory, containing timetable of the selected schedule.
-- *NEW*: To open the output automatically with the program, can use `--open-with` flag and pass in the program's name/path as an argument.
+- *NEW:* To open the output automatically with the program, can use `--open-with` flag and pass in the program's name/path as an argument.
 If given a valid schedule, it will open the excel sheet automatically. (*NOTE: not tested in Windows*).
 ```bash
 python scheduler.py --open-with libreoffice
 ```